Piyushbankhede/amazon-frontend-clone/README.md

 ## Set Up SonarQube:
 Configure SonarQube for code quality analysis.
 Refer to SonarQube documentation for detailed setup instructions.
 ## docker
-"Docker provides a versatile platform to containerize and run our application seamlessly across different environments.""Docker Repository: Link to Your Docker Repository"
+"Docker provides a versatile platform to containerize and run our application seamlessly across different environments."<br>
+"Docker Repository: Link to Your Docker Repository"
 ## Usage
  1 Deploy Infrastructure:<br>
 Use Terraform to provision AWS EC2 instances and other necessary resources.<br>